rjavier441/rjs/README.md

 # rjs_mean

-This repository houses a server package meant to run on either a MEAN or MERN stack
+This repository houses a server package meant to run on either a MEAN or MERN stack.
+It comes fully equipped to run as either a Web Server or a RESTful API server, giving you the freedom to customize it to your needs.

 Current Version: v0.1.0 (Beta)